 - Do witnesses of fact give oral evidence or do they only submit written evidence?
 Is there a right to cross-examine witnesses of fact?

 Witnesses of fact give oral evidence under Turkish law.
 The court can ask a witness for written evidence, if it considers it appropriate.
 Witness statements are considered discretionary evidence, which means the judge is not bound by this evidence.
-Since documentary evidence are in the nature of conclusive evidence which binds the judge, it can be said that witness statements are of less value than documentary evidence.
+Since documentary evidence are in the nature of conclusive evidence that binds the judge, witness statements are of less value than documentary evidence.

 The parties' lawyers can ask direct questions to witnesses of fact.
 However, the parties cannot directly address questions to witnesses, but can pose questions to the judge.
-The judge can direct questions to the witnesses if he or she deems it appropriate.
+The judge can direct questions to the witnesses if the judge deems it appropriate.